G3CFO Is Not a Typical CFO

 If you need a consultant who has much broader skills in all parts of any business, then you probably need a CFO.
 They generally thrive on the right side of the framework.

-Most consulting CFOs can wear the CAO hat because of their financial backgrounds.
-But not all CAOs can perform the CAO role because of their backgrounds.
-But many CAOs I’ve encountered are fine with that because they love accounting and they are good at it.
+Most consulting CFOs can wear the CAO hat because of their accounting backgrounds.
+However, not all CAOs can perform the CFO role because of their narrower skill set.
+But many CAOs I’ve encountered are fine with that because they love accounting and are great at it.

 The Most Critical Meeting With G3CFO